pkuwwt/pkuwwt.github.io/techniques/_posts/2020-03-14-how-to-show-sqlite3-output-as-man-page-table.md

 ```
 sqlite_to_man() {
   file=/tmp/`date +%Y%m%d-%H%M%S`-man.1
   {
     ...
   } >$file
-	man $file
+  MANPAGER='/usr/bin/less -isS' man $file
   rm -f $file
 }
 ```

+Notice that the `-S` option for `less` is used to avoid line-wrapping.

 ## Limitation

-The above script ignore the fact that there may be strings container newlines, and the speed is not very satisfactory when the number of rows is more than a few hundreds.
+The above script ignore the fact that there may be strings container newlines, and the speed is not very satisfactory when the number of rows is more than one hundred.

 Maybe I need to use the `csv` output format, and write another python script based on `pydoc`.